dantsub/holberton-system_engineering-devops/0x00-shell_basics/README.md

 ## cd /home/user

-This is a command that changes the working directory to the user's home directory.
+This is the command that changes the working directory to the user's home directory.

+## ls -l

+This command display current directory contents in a long format.